chughtaiah/AI_Stats_Lab_6/README.md

 ## Overview

-This lab is based on lecture slides on Maximum Likelihood Estimation (MLE), with emphasis on:
+This lab is about Maximum Likelihood Estimation (MLE), with emphasis on:

 - likelihood and log-likelihood
 - Bernoulli and Poisson models